squareben1/review_13_grade_report/README.md

 Stuck fairly well to good TDD process.
 Definitely did the fastest thing to make a test pass, rather than try to get the most optinal/graceful approach straight away.
 This allowed for some satisfying refactors.

+Extracted count_colour() functions for each colour for sake of SRP.

+## 🦆
 Pleased with how I spoke through my process aloud.
-Further evidence for helpful this is:
+Further evidence for helpful this is.

-## 🦆
+Probably my last review for a while! 😢

 Katherine had minor but useful feedback:
 1. Function Naming: Use VERBS!
 Original function was named ```grade_checker(string)``` which sounds like an object/class rather than a function.
 Changed to ```check_grades()```